Hgoatly/Discover-Skane/testing.md

   - **Actual Result**: Text below the 'Lakes' image is visible.
   - **Pass/Fail**: Pass.

+    - Screenshot of the 'Lakes' card, with the text clearly visible below the image:

   <div align="center">
     <img src="assets/images/readme-images/lakes-card-screenshot.jpg" alt="Screenshot of the lakes card">
     </div><br>